Some points to consider:

 Licensed peer-to-peer lending services have been checked by us and have to follow rules around presenting information clearly.
 They must have systems in place to assess whether the individuals, companies, community groups and charities who want to borrow money are at risk of non-payment, such as running credit checks.

 It's very important you ask the service about the level of checking they have done.
-The FMA doesn't check the financial health of borrowers or any information you may get from the lending service.
+We don't check the financial health of borrowers or any information you may get from the lending service.

 They must also have a system in place to handle complaints and belong to an independent dispute resolution scheme.